-The first night of using the wipe, I actually thought to myself, This might not be so bad.
-I genuinely liked the idea of not having to hunch over a sink and wash my face, water dripping down my arms when it was chilly in my apartment (New York is especially freezing lately), and I was excited by the idea of shaving time off my nightly routine.
+The first night of using the wipe, I actually thought to myself that it might not be so bad.
+I genuinely liked the idea of not having to hunch over a sink and wash my face, water dripping down my arms when it was chilly in my apartment—washing your face can be unpleasant when New York is freezing—and I was excited by the idea of shaving time off my nightly routine.
 However, when it came time to remove my eye makeup, my mascara wouldn't budge.
-I found that I had to really rub at my eyes, and because I'm horrified at the idea of pinching my lashes with the wipes and wiggling the product off, I ended up sleeping with my mascara on that night.
+I found that I had to really rub at my eyes, and because I found at the idea of pinching my lashes with the wipes and wiggling the product off, I ended up sleeping with my mascara on that night.

 When I woke up and took a peek in the mirror, I was so disappointed.
 I had a big breakout on my chin, a sizeable breakout on my cheek, and major blackheads on my forehead.
 Gross.
 I was already dreading the next 12 days.
 God, grant me the serenity to accept the things I cannot change…